tayler-king/enhancedWebSockets.js/server/README.md

 ```

 ## Key differences to uWebSockets.js
+### Origin blacklisting/whitelisting
+Since WebSockets don't have the ability to provide CORS headers to the browser, origin verification
+has to happen on the server.

+By default, connections from all origins are allowed.
+If you'd like to operate a whitelist, provide
+allowed origins to `allowedOrigins` in the `ws()` object.
+If you'd like to operate a blacklist,
+provide disallowed origins to `disallowedOrigins` in the `ws()` object.

+You can use both if you would like to, but it is redundant.
+You can either pass a single domain as a
+string or an array of domains.

+Origin verification is performed prior to the authentication handler being called.

 ### Authentication handler
 This library supports an authentication string being sent with the initial WebSocket upgrade request,
 by using the `sec-websocket-protocol` header.
 By sending the authentication string in this header you